MegEngine/MegEngine/src/jit/README.md

 the main detection logic is in function *Fusion::Impl::on_opr*.
 Compared to nnvm fusion, our fusion logic can fuse more operators into one fusion kernel.

-For now , JIT just support CUDA, but it has reserved interface to extend other platforms.
+For now , JIT support CUDA by HALIDE or NVRTC, CPU by MLIR, OpenCL by TINYOPENCL, also it has reserved interface to extend more platforms.

 ## How to enable JIT
 You can set `graph_opt_level` to 3 to enable JIT.